goyox86/elpr-sources/guessing-game.md

 Hacemos uso de la función `rand::thread_rng()` para obtener una copia del generador de numeros aleatorios, el cual es local al [hilo][concurrency] de ejecucion en el cual estamos.
 Debido a que hemos hecho disponible a `rand::Rng` a traves de `use rand::Rng`, este tiene un metodo `gen_range()` disponible.
 Este metodo acepta dos argumentos, y genera un numero aleatorio entre estos.
 Es inclusivo en el limite inferior, pero es exclusivo en el limite superior, por eso necesitamos `1` y `101` para obtener un numero entre uno y cien.

-We use the `rand::thread_rng()` function to get a copy of the random number generator, which is local to the particular [thread][concurrency] of execution we’re in.
-Because we `use rand::Rng`’d above, it has a `gen_range()` method available.
-This method takes two arguments, and generates a number between them.
-It’s inclusive on the lower bound, but exclusive on the upper bound, so we need `1` and `101` to get a number between one and a hundred.

 [concurrency]: concurrency.html

 The second line just prints out the secret number.
 This is useful while